sendelivery/wikipedia-pagerank/README.md

 # wikipedia-pagerank

-Type in any Wikipedia article and this program will build a corpus of Wikipedia articles by scraping the hyperlinks of each page.
+Provide any Wikipedia article path and this program will build a corpus of Wikipedia articles by scraping the hyperlinks of each page.
 Then, it'll calculate the pagerank of each article in that corpus, printing out the result!

 How fun! :)